acruikshank/chat.os/README.md

 :upgrade { name:[name], markup:[html], style:[css], script:[js] }
 </pre>
-Where name is the name of the upgrade, markup is the HTML to inject, style is the CSS to inject, and script is the JavaScript to inject.
+Where name is the name of the upgrade, markup is the HTML to inject, style is the CSS to inject, and script is the Javascript to inject.
 All three of these should be string escaped.
-When the upgrade is added to the page the application will to its best to replace and existing upgrade with the same name.
+When the upgrade is added to the page the application will do its best to replace and existing upgrade with the same name.

 If the top level elements in the markup have an id, any existing elements matching that id will be